BaptisteRoseau/BestPractices/topics/code.md

 - A class diagram: how do the objects interact with each others
 - A data flow diagram: where the data comes from and where it is processed
 - A quick explanation of how a module is supposed to work and interact with the others
-- Explanations of the trade off choices made during the development if any
+- Explanations of the trade-off choices made during the development if any

 The last point is critical to avoid making the mistake of taking the wrong path after long brainstorming that already pointed out why this decision has been rejected.